 This law blog (attyatwork.com), is the personal blog of Atty.
 Fred Pamaos that contains discussions on various legal subjects including the internet and technology, family law, labor and HR, contracts and business, money and banking, intellectual property, political and constitutional law.
 This blog also contains general topics that may or may not be related to the law, including entrepreneurship and work life.

-Nothing in this blog shall be attributed to Atty.Fred’s current professional connections, including the JLP-Law, where he is a Managing Partner.
+Nothing in this blog shall be attributed to professional connections that I have (past, current or future), including JLP-Law.
 No legal advice is dispensed here (see Terms and Conditions).
 This is a discussion platform and everybody is encouraged to share ideas on the covered topics.
-Atty.Fred may not be able to follow threads due to time constraints.
+I may not be able to follow threads due to time constraints, which means I may not be able to address each and every point raised.

 Learning is a continuous process.
 Tinkering with internet tools comes with the bonus of better understanding how existing laws apply to the third wave — that of technology, particularly relating to the internet.
 This is my field work, so to speak, to reinforce actual legal work involving the internet and technology.

 This law blog enables discussion and interaction in various topics.
-It also enables Atty.Fred to learn coding, explore various computer/internet tools, and observe the world wide web.
+It also enables me to learn coding, explore various computer/internet tools, and observe the world wide web.
 It’s one thing to dissect internet-related laws in court or in a formal paper; it’s another matter to experience, first hand, how technology fits into — or, more often than not, spills over — the legal structure.

 Why a law blog?

 The law is perceived as something alien; a set of esoteric words that confuses the people who are supposed to be governed by it.
 This is unfortunate, primarily because ignorance of the law excuses no one.
 The law permeates ALL aspects of our lives – BEFORE until AFTER we die.
 Hence, it’s better to get to know this legal alien a little more.